eyorsogood/wordpress-default/wp-content/plugins/loginpress/readme.txt

 23. Custom Login page (Company theme) Example #23 with Captcha [Pro feature](https://loginpress.pro?utm_source=loginpress-lite&utm_medium=screenshots&utm_campaign=pro-upgrade)

 == Changelog ==

+= 1.8.0 – 2023-06-05 =
+* New Feature: Introducing [PCI Compliance](https://loginpress.pro/doc/wordpress-login-page-pci-compliance/) (Enable / Disable) settings for login and registration forms.

+= 1.7.1 – 2023-04-03 =
+* Enhancement: Improved Responsive of default login screen.
+* Compatibility: Compatible with WordPress 6.2

+= 1.7.0 – 2023-01-10 =
+* Enhancement: Added a filter `loginpress_disable_default_style` to prevent LoginPress default style.
+* Compatibility: Compatible with WordPress 6.1

+= 1.6.3 – 2022-11-02 =
+* BugFix: Nonce check applied on opt-in and opt-out screens.
+* Compatibility: Compatible with WordPress 6.0

+= 1.6.2 – 2022-07-18 =
+* BugFix: Apply escaping at multiple places in code for security protection.
+Special thanks to <a href="https://profiles.wordpress.org/risecste/" rel="friend">n0tst3</a> for identifying a bug.
+* Compatibility: Compatible with WordPress 6.0

+= 1.6.1 – 2022-06-24 =
+* BugFix: Import/Export issue with PHP 8.1
+* Enhancement: Added WebP support for logo and background image.
+* Compatibility: Compatible with WordPress 6.0

 = 1.6.0 – 2022-03-16 =
 * New Feature: Created a new control for customizing the font size of the login form labels.